Asigra Partners with Priseda to Power Private Cloud DRaaS and Cybersecurity

 May 2020 by Marc Jacob

-Asigra Inc announced that Infrastructure-as-a-Service (IaaS) partner, Priseda LLC, unveiled its enterprise full-service DRaaS and network management framework.
+Asigra Inc. announced that the company’s Infrastructure-as-a-Service (IaaS) partner, Priseda LLC, has unveiled its enterprise full-service DRaaS and network management framework.
 The new GridObserver (GO) solution for business customers provides on-demand DR and network management services (NMS), including private cloud, private network-based data protection, and disaster recovery-as-a-service (DRaaS) solutions.

 With the new offering, Priseda has integrated Asigra Cloud Backup with the data security, reliability, and scalability of Priseda’s private cloud and network management system, featuring patented data analytics that goes beyond reactive monitoring.
 Additionally, the solution auto-correlates events enterprise-wide so that IT professionals are provided with actionable intelligence.
 The platform provides extensibility and usability that are all-encompassing in terms of its suite of secure off-site data protection and network management capabilities.